Junior consultancy opportunity at ILGA World:

 - The successful Junior Professional Consultant will have opportunities to work with representatives of LGBTI organisations from around the world and other NGOs virtually and/or in Geneva

-- Due recognition in publications and activities which the Junior Professional Consultants have contributed to will be given.
+- Due recognition in publications and activities to which the Junior Professional Consultants have contributed will be given.

 How to apply

-We recommend you download the application form here in Word format, prepare your application, and copy/paste it into the online form.
+We recommend you download the application form here in Word format, prepare your application and copy/paste it into the online form.

-Filling out the online form
+Instructions to fill out the application form

 - personal and contact details